 We met children at the camps like 8-year-old Sabim, who could only speak Kurdish while the other children his age spoke Farsi or Arabic.

-He felt disconnected to the kids in his age group but he connected to Rebekah’s best friend and volunteer, Alan Fraser, instantly.
+He felt disconnected from the kids in his age group but he connected to Rebekah’s best friend and volunteer, Alan Fraser, instantly.

 Alan and Sabim went beyond the language barrier to forge a kinship with each other — in fact, Alan gave Sabim his glasses to wear, and Sabim put on a temporary tattoo to mimic Alan’s tattoo and symbolize their brotherhood.